 Corporate membership is available at three levels: Founders ($100,000), President’s Circle ($60,000), and Affiliates ($30,000).

 Member companies are offered briefings by in-house experts, a members-only website with CFR resources tailored to the private sector, and roundtables designed specifically for executives.
 The highlight of the program year is the annual Corporate Conference, which addresses such topics as competitiveness, geopolitical risk, and the global economic outlook.
-Additionally, the program provides professional development opportunities for individuals with fewer than ten years of experience through its Young Professionals Briefing series and for individuals on a senior management track through its Corporate Leaders Program.
+Additionally, the program provides professional development opportunities for individuals who have fewer than ten years of experience through its Young Professionals Briefing series and for individuals on a senior management track through its Corporate Leaders Program.

 Whether based in Bangkok, Bologna, or Burbank, corporate members can participate in conference calls and rapid-response briefings, as well as view over 200 livestreamed meetings with world leaders and experts.
 The Council on Foreign Relations is location-neutral with both in-person and virtual accessibility.